-At EI Design, we work with several global L&D teams to address this challenge of training the multigenerational workforce.
+At EI, we work with several global L&D teams to address this challenge of training the multigenerational workforce.

 Let me share some of the key pointers we have seen on what the employees of today (across generations) wish to see.